Bartleby, the Scrivener: Composition

 Melville's major source of inspiration for the story was an advertisement for a new book, The Lawyer's Story, printed in the Tribune and the Times on February 18, 1853.
 The book, published anonymously later that year, was written by popular novelist James A. Maitland.
 This advertisement included the complete first chapter, which started: "In the summer of 1843, having an extraordinary quantity of deeds to copy, I engaged, temporarily, an extra copying clerk, who interested me considerably, in consequence of his modest, quiet, gentlemanly demeanor, and his intense application to his duties."
 Melville biographer Hershel Parker said nothing else in the chapter besides this "remarkably evocative sentence" was notable.
-Critic Andrew Knighton said Melville may have been influenced by an obscure work from 1846, Robert Grant White's Law and Laziness: or, Students at Law of Leisure, which features an idle scrivener.
+Critic Andrew Knighton said Melville may have been influenced by an obscure work from 1846, Robert Grant White's Law and Laziness: or, Students at Law of Leisure, which features an idle scrivener, while Christopher Sten suggests that Melville found inspiration in Ralph Waldo Emerson's essays, particularly "The Transcendentalist", which shows parallels to "Bartleby".

 Melville may have written the story as an emotional response to the bad reviews garnered by Pierre, his preceding novel.
-Christopher Sten suggests that Melville found inspiration in Ralph Waldo Emerson's essays, particularly "The Transcendentalist", which shows parallels to "Bartleby".

-Autobiographical interpretations

-Bartleby is a writer who withers and dies after refusing to copy other writers.

-More specifically, he has been described as a copyist “who obstinately refuses to go on doing the sort of writing demanded of him."
-During the spring of 1851, Melville felt similarly about his work on Moby-Dick.
-Thus, Bartleby may represent Melville's frustration with his own situation as a writer, and the story is "about a writer who forsakes conventional modes because of an irresistible preoccupation with the most baffling philosophical questions."
-Bartleby may also represent Melville's relation to his commercial, democratic society.

-Melville made an allusion to the John C. Colt case in "Bartleby".
-The narrator restrains his anger toward Bartleby by reflecting upon "the tragedy of the unfortunate Adams and the still more unfortunate Colt and how poor Colt, being dreadfully incensed by Adams ... was unawares hurled into his fatal act."
+Financial difficulties may also have played a part: Moby-Dick and Pierre sold so poorly that Melville was in debt to his publisher Harper and Brothers.